jlmelville/sneer/docs/gradients.md

 experiments with `sneer`, the symmetrized (pair-wise) normalization seems to produce better results.

+Also, to avoid taking up too much space, from now on, I will omit the $N$ from the upper range of the summation, and where there are nested summations, I will only use one $\sum$ symbol, with the number of summation indices below the sigma indicating whether it's nested, i.e.

+$$q_{ij}
+= \frac{w_{ij}}{\sum_k^N \sum_l^N w_{kl}}
+\equiv \frac{w_{ij}}{\sum_{kl} w_{kl}}
+$$

 ## Breaking down the cost function

-With all that out of the way, let's try and define the gradient.
+With all that out of the way, let's try and define the gradient with respect to the cost function.

 We'll start by defining a chain of dependent variables specifically for probability-based embeddings.
 A glance at the chain rule for partial derivatives above indicates that we're going to be using a lot of nested summations of multiple terms, although mercifully most of them evaluate to 0 and disappear.
-But for now, let's ignore the exact indexes.
+But for now, let's ignore the exact indices.
 To recap the variables we need to include and the order of their dependencies:

 * The cost function, $C$ is normally a divergence of some kind, and hence expressed in terms of the output probabilities, $q$.